 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 What’s that mean?
 The first week is devoted to a service project.
-This fall, we’ll be helping a Nepal-based nonprofit build a much-needed health clinic in the village of Kakani, in the hills outside of Kathmandu.
+This spring, we’ll be helping a Nepal-based nonprofit build a much-needed health clinic in the village of Kakani, in the hills outside of Kathmandu.
 No skills are required—just a willingness to put some sweat equity into a much-needed clinic—and we’re making a $500 donation to the project on behalf of every participant.